Headline: Quarterback carousel produces erratic, disappointing season for Head Coach Dan Devine and the Green Bay Packers.

 John Constantine Unitas finished his career having completed 2,830 of 5,186 (54.6%) for 40,239 yards, 290 touchdowns, 253 interceptions, and a 78.2 QBR.
 He also rushed for 1,777 yards and 13 touchdowns.
 After being drafted in the ninth round by Pittsburgh in 1955, Unitas was released prior to the season and was out of professional football until he was picked up by the Colts in 1956.
 Over the next 12 seasons, he won three MVP awards (1959, 1964, 1967) and led Baltimore to back-to-back NFL titles in 1958 and 1959.
 Unfortunately, Unitas tore the muscles in his throwing arm when he was hit in the last preseason game of 1968 and suffered from arm trouble the rest of his career.

 Over his final six seasons, Unitas threw more interceptions (64) than touchdowns (38), averaged 124.4 yards per game, down from 215.8, and his passer rating plummeted from 82.9 to 60.4.
-Despite the decline, Unitas was the first quarterback in NFL history to throw for more than 40,000 yards.
-His 32 touchdown passes in 1959 were a record at the time, making him the first quarterback to hit the 30-touchdown mark in a season.
-His 47-game consecutive touchdown streak between 1956 and 1960 was a record that lasted more than 50 years until it was broken by the New Orleans Saints Drew Brees in 2012.
-Unitas was enshrined into the Hall of Fame in 1979, his first year of eligibility.
+Despite the decline, Unitas ended his career as the first quarterback in NFL history to throw for more than 40,000 yards.
+In 1959, he was the first to throw 30 or more touchdown passes in a season (32).
+Unitas’s 47-game consecutive touchdown streak between 1956 and 1960 was a record that lasted more than 50 years until it was broken by the New Orleans Saints Drew Brees in 2012.
+For all that and more, Unitas was enshrined into the Pro Football Hall of Fame in 1979, his first year of eligibility.

 Meanwhile, the Unitas trade had a domino effect as San Diego quarterback John Hadl was subsequently dealt to Los Angeles for defensive end Coy Bacon and Bob Thomas on January 25.
 In his 12th year, Hadl proceeded to lead the Rams to a division title and his first playoff appearance since 1965, completing 135 of 258 (52.3%) for 2,008 yards, 22 touchdowns, 11 interceptions, and an 88.8 QBR.
 A desperate Dan Devine traded for the 34-year-old midway through the 1974 season for a slew of high draft picks.
 Within two years, the six-time Pro Bowler was dealt by new Packers coach Bart Starr to the Houston Oilers in 1976, where Hadl ended his 16-year career after the 1977 season.

 With Hadl now in Los Angeles, the team traded former NFL MVP quarterback Roman Gabriel to the Philadelphia Eagles on June 8.
-In return, the Rams received two-time Pro Bowl wide receiver Harold Jackson and reserve running back Tony Baker as well as two first round draft picks (1974, 1975) plus a 1975 third round selection.
+In return, the Rams received two-time Pro Bowl wide receiver Harold Jackson and reserve running back Tony Baker as well as two first round draft picks (1974 & 1975) and a 1975 third round choice.
 In his 12th year, Gabriel went 270 of 460 for 3,219 yards, 23 touchdowns, and a 2.6 interception ratio, all league highs.
 His 86.0 QBR was good for fifth overall, giving the Eagles the most prolific passing offense during 1973.
 The 33-year-old played another four years for Philadelphia, before also retiring after the 1977 season, ending his 16-year career.

 For his efforts, Gabriel was voted the PFWA Comeback Player of the Year.
 However, one player stood out above all others in 1973.
 Buffalo’s future Hall of Fame Running Back O.J.
 Simpson set an NFL rushing record with 2,003 yards in 332 attempts (6.0 yards per carry) and 12 touchdowns, winning both Most Valuable Player and Offensive Player of the Year.
 Miami’s two-time All-Pro Safety Dick Anderson was voted Defensive Player of the Year.
 Minnesota Running Back Chuck Foreman won Offensive Rookie of the Year, while Chicago’s Defensive Tackle Wally Chambers was the Defensive Rookie of the Year.
 Los Angeles’s rookie Head Coach Chuck Knox won Coach of the Year.